-Many walk a fine line: do they keep moving money around in search of higher income from cash, shares or bonds, or focus instead on wealth preservation, simply trying to maintain the value of what they already hold?
+Many walk a fine line: do they keep moving money around in search of higher income from cash, shares or bonds, or focus instead on wealth preservation, simply trying to maintain the value of what

 For a couple of years, the general view has been that interest rates must go one way – upwards, eventually.

 Now International Monetary Fund boss Christine Lagarde suggests the Bank of England may need to send interest rates even below the current historic 0.5 per cent low to kick-start the economy.

 If the latest prediction that interest rates cannot be allowed to rise for five years proves accurate, many older people will lose the extra income which they reasonably expected from years of

 Colin Jackson, director at Baronworth Investment Services, says: ‘‘How much lower can interest rates realistically go, below the current level which has broken records established over more than

 three centuries?’’
 If mayhem on the financial markets does follow a Greek exit from the eurozone, there is only one place where all your money is 100 per cent guaranteed by the Government – that’s

 largely why National Savings and Investments (NS&I) currently sits on about £100bn of savers’ cash.

 While banks and building society accounts are covered to an £85,000 limit by the Government- backed Financial Services Compensation Scheme, there is no limit on the amount you can hold with total

 When the new NS&I Investment Account was unveiled on May 21, some 2.35 million savers were told the account would pay an improved rate of 0.75 per cent, against a previous rate of 0.2 per cent